aroth-fastprotect/terra4d-webtracker/README.md

 * Use newly created docker machine:
     * `eval $(docker-machine env <machine_name>)`
 * Go to the AWS console and check the newly created instance in "EC2", "Instances"
-    * Select the new instance "<machine_name>" and copy the "Public DNS" entry; e.g. ec2-15-135-214-16.eu-central-1.compute.amazonaws.com
+    * Select the new instance `<machine_name>` and copy the `Public DNS` entry; e.g. ec2-15-135-214-16.eu-central-1.compute.amazonaws.com
 * Go to the DNS management tool for your domain
-    * Create a DNS-Record of type CNAME for "myhost.mydomain.com." and set the target to the "Public DNS" entry copied from the AWS console.
+    * Create a DNS-Record of type CNAME for "myhost.mydomain.com." and set the target to the `Public DNS` entry copied from the AWS console.
     * Check if the DNS record works and can be correctly resolved.
-    * Running `host myhost.mydomain.com.` should return for example:
+    * Running `host myhost.mydomain.com.` on Linux should return for example:
         ```
         myhost.mydomain.com. is an alias for ec2-15-135-214-16.eu-central-1.compute.amazonaws.com
         ec2-15-135-214-16.eu-central-1.compute.amazonaws.com has address 15.135.214.16